ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Foreign-Languages.md

 * Pos-tagging support (optional if you don't use pos-based keywords)
 * Spell check support
 * Concepts in the language (that you use)
-* LIVEDATA substitutions appropriate to the language
+* LIVEDATA substitutions appropriate to the language (including month names, number names, currencies, plurals
 * Patterns in the language
 * Output in the language
 * Lemmas (comes with foreign pos-taggers or available from ^pos(canonical))